Pascals Manale is a Great Stop on Your New Orleans Food Tour

 While this is a modern addition to the New Orleans food scene, it focuses on bringing echos of the classic fish camps in Grand Isle, Louisiana to the modern city.
 For instance, while many places in New Orleans serve oysters and boast fancy menus requiring white linen table cloths - this is decidedly more laid back.
 We have a full review coming up, but they nailed it as far as blending traditional cuisine and modern interpretation.
 For instance, their Shrimp Caminda Poor Boy was unlike any shrimp poor boy that I've had elsewhere in the city.
 Instead of fried shrimp with tomato and lettuce it features sauted shrimp with slaw, peppers and spicy citrus butter.
 It tastes almost like a huge shrimp bahn mi but it's uniquely New Orleans.
 It is a perfect example of how the food culture here is able to take a traditional staple and thrust it into the modern foodie scene and succeed with amazing results!

-Along with great seafood, they have a good cocktail program and local beer list that included Abita and NOLA Brewing as well as Wayward Owl Brewing, who's Family Tree Kristall Weizen we enjoyed.
+Along with great seafood, they have a good cocktail program and local beer list that included Abita and NOLA Brewing as well as other great local craft beers, who's Family Tree Kristall Weizen we enjoyed.

-While walking down Bourbon Street enjoying a few daiquiri's, we suddenly realized we'd hit the wall since we had skipped breakfast that morning and stumbled into Remoulade.
-This is the casual eating side of the more famous Arnaud's and it was one of the highlights of our trip both in terms of cocktails as well as food.
+While walking down Bourbon Street enjoying a few daiquiris, we suddenly realized we'd hit the wall since we had skipped breakfast that morning and stumbled into Remoulade, while this is still listed as "temporarily closed", the main restaurant is still open.
+Arnaud's is one fo the most famous restaurants on Bourbon Street and it was one of the highlights of our trip both in terms of cocktails as well as food.
 In particular, the Crawfish Pie was outstanding and the stuffed crab was fantastic too.
 While many places cheat with these type of items by mixing tons of bread into the fillings, these were both surprisingly full of meat.
-On the Crawfish Pie (think of a large empenada), the pastry was perfectly crispy without being even slightly greasy and likewise the stuffed crab was perfect too.
+On the Crawfish Pie (think of a large empanada), the pastry was perfectly crispy without being even slightly greasy, and likewise, the stuffed crab was perfect too.

 Pascal's Manale